emiridbest/miniSafe/README.md

 ## miniSafe
 miniSafe is a decentralised solution to revolutionalised the world of online savings as well as the crypto savings space in Afrtica and the world beyond.

+## TO DO
+- Smart contract for paying utility bills as well as adding merchants - DONE!!!
+- Update "Pay Bills" page pass all props correctly - DONE!!!

 watch demo => https://youtu.be/EfEG1wXP5RA?si=tBqjbVhjkfCE1DL3